Persian revolts against the Rashidun Caliphate: Conflict in Tabaristan

+After the assassination of Caliph Umar, several regions in Iran rose in revolt.
+A Muslim force under Suwyd ibn Muqran launched an military assault on Amol.
+The governor agreed to pay the Muslims tribute after receiving the guarantee of no further military assault on the town by the Muslims.
+However, the population of Amol refused to pay the tribute, triggering a Muslim attack on the city through Gorgan by Sa'id ibn al-As to force Amol to pay the tribute.
+The attack triggered widespread revolts in Tabaristan against the Caliphate authorities.

-After the death of Umar, several regions in Iran rose in revolt.
-Sa'id ibn al-As along with Hasan ibn Ali, Husayn ibn Ali launched an expedition to Tabaristan.
-He sieged Abrashahr then he camped at Qumis.
-He later arrived in Tamisah, where he subsequently captured the fort of Tamisah.
+Sa'id ibn al-As along with Hasan ibn Ali and Husayn ibn Ali launched an expedition to Tabaristan.
+He besieged Abrashahr before camping at Qumis.
+He later arrived in Tamisah, where he captured the fort of Tamisah.
 Sa'id also captured the Namiyah desert.

-Campaign to the East
+Revolts of Darabgard and Fasa & Campaigns to the East

-Rabi ibn Ziyad al-Harithi was sent to carry out military campaigns in the Sistan region which was captured during the reign of Umar but rose in revolt under Uthman.
+Rabi ibn Ziyad al-Harithi was sent to carry out military campaigns in the Sistan region which was captured during the reign of the Caliph Umar but rose in revolt under Uthman.
 Darabgard and Fasa revolted but was suppressed.
 The first conflict took place in Zaliq during a Persian festival.
 The Muslims emerged victorious and the Persians sought peace.
-The Arab army captured Qarquqya without any resistance.
-The Arab army then launched military expeditions in the regions of Afghanistan.
+The Arab Muslim army captured Qarquqya without any resistance, then launched military expeditions in the regions of Afghanistan.

+Uprising in Zaranj

+Two years later after Ibn Ziyad's campaign, the people of Zaranj rose up against the Arab lieutenant and expelled him.
+Abd Allah ibn Amir sent Abd al-Rahman ibn Samura who recaptured Zaranj and made new territorial gains in the regions of Bust and Zabul.

+Kerman Revolt (651–652)

-Kerman also rose in revolt in during 651-652, the revolt was suppressed by Abdallah ibn Amir.
-The Arab forces searched the entire province as well as moved southwards towards Hormuz.
+Kerman also rebelled in 651-652, but the revolt was suppressed by Abd Allah ibn Amir.
+The Arab forces searched the entire province and moved southwards towards Hormuz.
 The Persian refugees in Kerman scattered in all directions as a result of the conflict.

-Merv Rebellions
+Merv Rebellion

-When Uthman sent Umayr, Abd Allah ibn Amir encamped near Merv.
-During the winter season, the people of Merv agreed on the entrance of Amir into the city.
-However, on learning that the people were planning a revolt against Amir, he pacified the civilans in the city.
-Uthman rebuked him for his actions.
+After Uthman sent Umayr ibn Ahmar, Abd Allah ibn Amir encamped near Merv.
+During the winter season, the people of Merv agreed on the entrance of Ibn Amir into the city.
+The Dehqan feared that Umayr and his troops would perish in the cold, hence they gave them shelters in their own houses.
+They later regretted the decision and planned an attack against Umayr.
+The military leader and Dehqan of the town, Baraz ibn Māhrūya immediately informed Umayr of the planned attack on them.
+The urban rowdies and market traders of the town carried out the attack.
+On learning that the people of Merv were planning a revolt against them, Abd Allah ibn Amir suppressed the civilians in the city.
+Uthman rebuked Ibn Amir for his actions.